New York’s David Energy has raised $4.1 million to ‘build the Standard Oil of renewable energy’ – TechCrunch

 As the company expands, its relationship with Hartree, an energy and commodities trading desk, will become even more important.
 As the startup noted, Hartree is the gateway that David needs to transact with energy markets.
 The trader provides a balance sheet for working capital to purchase energy on behalf of David’s customers.

-“Renewables are causing fundamental shifts in energy markets, and new models and tools need to emerge,” said Dinkar Bhatia, Co-Head of North American Power at Hartree Partners.
+“Renewables are causing fundamental shifts in energy markets, and new models and tools need to emerge,” said Dinkar Bhatia, co-head of North American Power at Hartree Partners.
 “James and the team have identified a significant opportunity in the market and have the right strategy to execute.
-Hartree is excited to be a commodity partner with David Energy on the launch of the new smart retail platform and is looking forward to helping make DE Supply the premier retailer in the market.”
+Hartree is excited to be a commodity partner with David Energy on the launch of the new smart retail platform and is looking forward to helping make DE Supply the premier retailer in the market,” said McGinniss.

-David now has retail electricity licenses in New York, New Jersey, and Massachusetts and is looking to expand around the country.
+David now has retail electricity licenses in New York, New Jersey and Massachusetts and is looking to expand around the country.

-“David energy stands to reinvent the way that hundreds of billions of dollars a year in energy are consumed,” said Equal Ventures investor Rick Zullo.
+“David Energy stands to reinvent the way that hundreds of billions of dollars a year in energy are consumed,” said Equal Ventures investor Rick Zullo.
 “Business model creativity and finding ways to change user behavior with new models is just as important if not more important than the technology innovation itself.”

 Zullo said his firm pitched David Energy on leading the round after years of looking for a commercial renewable energy startup.
 The core insight was finding a service that could appeal not to the new construction that already is working with top-of-the-line energy management systems, but with the millions of square feet that aren’t adopting the latest and greatest energy management systems.